Puerto Rico under hurricane warning as Tropical Storm Fiona approaches

 At least one cruise ship visit and several flights to the island were canceled, while authorities in the eastern Caribbean islands canceled school and prohibited people from practicing aquatic sports as Fiona battered the region.

-On Guadeloupe, authorities said they recorded wind gusts of up to 74 mph (120 kph).
-They also said 9 inches (23 centimeters) of rain fell in three hours in the Gros Morne area.
+On Guadeloupe, authorities said they recorded wind gusts of up to 74 mph.
+They also said 9 inches of rain fell in three hours in the Gros Morne area.

-Fiona, which is the Atlantic hurricane season's sixth named storm, was predicted to bring 5 to 10 inches (13 to 25 centimeters) of rain in eastern and southern Puerto Rico, with as much as 20 inches (51 centimeters) in isolated spots.
-Rains of 4 to 8 inches (10 to 20 centimeters) were forecast for the Dominican Republic, with up to 12 inches (30 centimeters) in places.
+Fiona, which is the Atlantic hurricane season's sixth named storm, was predicted to bring 5 to 10 inches of rain in eastern and southern Puerto Rico, with as much as 20 inches in isolated spots.
+Rains of 4 to 8 inches were forecast for the Dominican Republic, with up to 12 inches in places.
 Life-threatening surf also was possible from Fiona's winds, forecasters said.

 Meanwhile, Tropical Storm Lester in the eastern Pacific dissipated Saturday afternoon after making landfall to the south of Acapulco on Mexico's southwestern coast.

-The cluster of storms was about 95 miles (155 kilometers) east-southeast of Acapulco, with maximum sustained winds of 30 mph (45 kph) late in the afternoon.

-The hurricane center said Lester's remnants could drop from 8 to 12 inches (20 to 31 centimeters) of rain on the coasts of upper Guerrero state and Michoacan state, with isolated areas getting 16 inches (41 centimeters).
+The hurricane center said Lester's remnants could still drop from 8 to 12 inches of rain on the coasts of upper Guerrero state and Michoacan state, with isolated areas getting 16 inches.

-Elsewhere, Tropical Storm Madeline formed farther out in the Pacific, but forecasters predicted it would not pose any threat to land as it moved away from Mexico.
+Meanwhile, Tropical Storm Madeline formed deeper in the Pacific, but forecasters predicted it would not pose any threat to land as it moved farther out to sea.

 for more features.